"When we look outside for self-definition

 get the point.

-- of learning how to clear up, and change our relationship with, our own
+discernment - of learning how to clear up, and change our relationship with,

-emotions - it is important to become conscious of some dysfunctional ways
+our own emotions - it is important to become conscious of some dysfunctional

-seeing emotions as a part of us so that we can start taking responsibility
+important to start seeing emotions as a part of us so that we can start taking

-When we make these kind of statement we are saying that the other person
+etc. When we make these kind of statement we are saying that the other

 perspective.